micropython/micropython/docs/library/utime.rst

    * M11.1.0/2 designates that daylight savings ends at 2am on sunday of the first week of the eleventh month

+   See https://sites.google.com/a/usapiens.com/opnode/time-zones for a lit of zone specs.

 .. function:: set_time(secs)

    Sets the current time to the specified number of seconds since the Epoch.